amrnet/amrnet/docs/Org/senterica.rst

 .. container:: justify-text

-   Nontyphoidal *Salmonella* data in AMRnet are drawn from `Enterobase <https://enterobase.warwick.ac.uk/>`_, which calls AMR genotypes using NCBI’s `AMRFinderPlus <https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/>`_, assigns lineages using 7-gene MLST.
-The last update was made in May 14th 2025.
+   Nontyphoidal *Salmonella* data in AMRnet are drawn from `Enterobase <https://enterobase.warwick.ac.uk/>`_, which calls AMR genotypes using NCBI’s `AMRFinderPlus <https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/>`_, assigns lineages using MLST, `cgMLST <https://doi.org/10.1101/gr.251678.119>`_ and `hierarchical clustering <https://doi.org/10.1093/bioinformatics/btab234>`_, and assigns serotypes using `SISTR <https://doi.org/10.1371/journal.pone.0147101>`_.The Salmonella (non-typhoidal) dashboard includes all genomes classified as S. enterica subsp. enterica (based on hierarchical clustering level 2850, `HC2850=2 <https://doi.org/10.1098/rstb.2021.0240>`_), and excluding all genomes with predicted serotype Typhi or Paratyphi A/B/C. Last update: May 14th 2025.

 For information about Salmonella Typhi, please see the Typhi dashboard.

 .. warning::
-    The Salmonella enterica data used in AMRnet are not yet curated for purpose-of-sampling, and therefore reflect the biases of global sequencing efforts.
+    The non-typhoidal *Salmonella* data used in AMRnet are not yet curated for purpose-of-sampling, and therefore reflect the biases of global sequencing efforts which may be skewed towards sequencing AMR strains and/or outbreaks.
+Data curation efforts are ongoing however until then, please be careful when interpreting the data in the dashboard.

 Variable definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~